 Superpowered Evil Side: The Spirit Eater mechanic, if you're evil, is meant to be powerful but ethically repugnant if various characters are to be believed, but unfortunately it ends up living to its name as a curse all too well.
 On the other hand, if you're good (in which case it's supposed to be bad), it ends up being Cursed with Awesome, since you can gain a few of the benefits while reducing the negative impact significantly.

 In summation, the difference between indulging the hunger itself, or using it pragmatically is also the difference between Blessed with Suck and Cursed with Awesome.
 Hedonistic self-indulgence against practical restraint?
 Deep stuff.

 The Unreveal: In Mask of the Betrayer it's pretty obvious early on that you've been cursed with something that requires you to eat spirits, though you aren't told this in so many words until the end of the first act.
 More significant might be the "revelation" that Akachi's punishment by Myrkul is the source of the curse - which a reasonably intelligent player can figure out pretty quickly from the various hints dropped through the game.

 Warrior Therapist: You were already good at this game in the Original Campaign (especially with Khelgar and Neeshka, not to mention the trial) but it's turned Up to Eleven in Mask Of The Betrayer where you verbally fight against Physical Gods and win.
-It goes so far, you'll be seen as The Messiahby angels, gain the respect of absolutely everyone you meet and generally come out as the kind of person who starts legends on your path.
+It goes so far, you'll be seen as a Messianic Archetypeby angels, gain the respect of absolutely everyone you meet and generally come out as the kind of person who starts legends on your path.